fsainas/contracts-verification-benchmark/contracts/simple_transfer/README.md

 # Simple Transfer

 ## Specification
-Simple Transfer is created with an initial balance which is the balance at deployment time.
-Thus it is the sum of the balance of the address before the deployment and what it was paid to the constructor.
+Simple Transfer is created with an initial balance, which consists of the amount paid to the constructor plus the balance of the address of the contract before deployment.
+There is a simple `withdraw()` function that transfers a specified amount to the caller.

-The `deposited` variable keeps track of the total amount ever deposited to the contract, it should never be decremented.
-Instead, the `sent` variable keeps track of the total amount sent outside the contract and it should never be incremented.

 ## Versions
-- **v1**: conformant to specification;
+- **v1**:
+    - `_deposited` variable keeps track of the total amount ever deposited, it never decrements.
+    - `_sent` keeps track of the total amount sent by the contract, it never decrements.
 - **v2**: instead of accessing `address(this).balance` directly, the `balance`
   variable is used to keep track of the balance.